lxe27bwi/lxe27bwi/README.md

+you can call me lexie
-name's lexie, from the baltimore area!
+i'm from the baltimore area

-i know html, css, and german. currently learning swift.
+html, css, german, english
+workin on swift

 <!---
 avplu/avplu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.